Hanis3-gatech/CS7641-Project-15/README.md

 |*Fig 10*|

-Despite all this, the RMSE I have been showing you is not cross validated.
+Despite all this, the RMSE That we have been showing you is not cross validated.
 Indeed the hyper-parameters and L1 ratio were tuned with cross validation, but the RMSE's displayed were of the tuned coefficients run on the entire dataset.
 Thus our efforts were in vain, as our model was overfit and not generalized.
 We can see this in the 5-fold cross validation results seen below.
 Even a toddlers best guess towards our best machine learning analysis.

 **RMSE of Various Regression Methods 5-Fold Cross Validated:**
 <pre>